saymrwulf/fpga-verilog-lab/notes.md

-2024-06-21T00:21:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2024-06-21T06:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2024-06-21T00:03:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab)
+2024-06-21T00:21:00 - Implementing approach from a new paper read last night (fpga-verilog-lab) 2024-06-21T06:33:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab) 2024-06-21T00:03:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2024-07-03T04:30:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab)